 If this program is executed on a uni-processor platform, we cannot have 11 = 1, 12 = 0 at the end of the program.
-However, on a multiprocessor platform which allows reordering of writes to different memory locations this is possible.
+However, on a multiprocessor platform which allows re-ordering of writes to different memory locations2 this is possible.
 On such a platform, the writes to x, y may be completed out-of-order.
-As a result, the following completion order is possible $\langle y = 1, 11 = y, 12 = x, x = 1 \rangle$ .
+As a result, the following completion order is possible $\langle y = 1, 11 = y, 12 = x, x = 1 \rangle$.

-Since an improperly synchronized program can exhibit different sets of behaviors on different platforms, how do we even specify the semantics of such programs and reason about them?
+Since a program with data races can exhibit different sets of behaviors on different platforms, how do we even specify the semantics of such programs and reason about them?
 Clearly, we would like to reason about programs in a platform-independent fashion, rather than reasoning about a program's behaviors separately for each platform.
-Languages like Java, C# allow such platform-independent reasoning by defining a memory model at the programming language level.
+Languages like Java, C# allow such platformindependent reasoning by defining a memory model at the programming language level.
 Now, what does a memory model for a programming language like C# mean?
-The C# memory model (also called the .NET memory model [15]) is a set of abstract rules which capture the behaviors of multithreaded programs on any implementation platform - uni-processor or multiprocessor.
+The C# memory model (also called the .NET memory model [13]) is a set of abstract rules which capture the behaviors of multi-threaded programs on any implementation platform - uni-processor or multi-processor.
 Given a multi-threaded C# program P, the set of execution traces of P permitted under the .NET memory model is a superset of the traces obtained by interleaving the operations of program P's individual threads.
 The operations in any thread include read/write of shared variables and synchronization operations like lock/unlock.
-The .NET memory model permits certain operations within a thread to be completed out-of-order, that is, the programming language level memory model essentially specifies which reorderings are allowed.
-So, to consider all program behaviors we need to take into account - (a) arbitrary interleavings of threads, and (b) certain (not all) reorderings within a thread.
-This makes the formal verification of improperly synchronized multi-threaded programs especially hard.
+In order to allow standard compiler and hardware optimizations, the NET memory model permits certain operations within a thread to be completed out-of-order (i.e. the programming language level memory model essentially specifies which re-orderings are allowed).
+So, to consider all program behaviors we need to take into account - (a) arbitrary interleavings of threads, and (b) certain (not all) re-orderings within a thread.
+This makes the formal verification of multi-threaded programs with data races especially hard.

-Basic Approach In this paper, we develop a memory-model sensitive invariant checker for the programming language C#.
-Our checker verifies a C# program at the level of bytecodes.
+Basic Approach In this paper, we develop a memory-model sensitive reachability analyzer for the programming language C#.
+The architecture of our tool has similarities with the Java Path Finder model checker [8] for Java programs, that is, our checker can verify a C# program at the level of bytecodes.
 The checker proceeds by representing and managing states at the level of C#'s stack-based virtual machine.
-Moreover, the checker's state space exploration takes the .NET memory model into account.
-In other words, it allows the reorderings permitted by .NET memory model to explore additional reachable states in a program.
-Thus, the programming language level memory model is treated as a formal contract between the program and the language implementation; we then take this contract into account during software verification.
+However, unlike the JPF (or existing model checkers), our reachability analyzer takes the .NET memory model into account.
+In other words, it allows the re-orderings permitted by .NET memory model to explore additional reachable states in a program.
+This results in truly platform-independent verification - if a implementation platform I complies with the .NET memory model then running our checker on a program P should uncover all possible behaviors of P on I. Thus, the programming language level memory model is treated as a formal contract between the application program and the language implementation; we then take this contract into account during the verification of application programs.